hlucredijr/excuse-generator/README.md

 We got you covered!

 ## Features
 This fantastic piece of tool can generate up to 3375 different excuse combinations!

 Running on:
 - Just python (3.10.4) for now

+### Examples:
+Look, this is not an excuse, however Anakin Skywalker posted my nudes online.
+This looks like a conspiracy to withdraw, except that a bat in a soup stole my toilet cover.
+Oh my god, I have an emergency a bat in a soup might be my dead by now.
+Sorry, I cannot be present, the kid from Kinder just got into flames due to spontaneous combustion.
+I'm afraid I forgot that  Elon Musk hired me to create the Xvideos.

+## How to use
+run it

 ## Plan